1jour1vin

 Guide Hachette des vins

-Rated wine (2024 guide) 2*Stars (Outstanding wine)
+Rated wine (2024 guide) 2* Stars (Outstanding wine)

-Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2022 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the wine: